wildeink/hugo_researcher/content/cv.md

 **Consultant, Freelance | Various | Remote**
 Provided consulting services for several large companies including requirements gathering & research, training, documentation and project management.
 Oversaw multiple development teams including deployment and testing plans.

-***2014– 2016***
+***2014– 2017***

 **Lead Developer, Principle | Dry Ink Creative/Developers | Remote**
 Technical lead responsibile for developing and maintaining over 25 web applications and sites.
-Oversaw a team of 6 developers.
+Oversaw a multi-developer team.
 Handled hiring and onboarding of new developers.
-Knowledgebase and documentation
+Knowledgebase and documentation lead.

 ***2010 – 2014***

 **Senior Web Analyst | NOVA Chemicals | Pittsburgh, PA** Responsible for developing and maintaining entire corporate intra and external web presence.
 Internal consultant and lead on more than a dozen sub-websites and web applications.
-Lead knowledgebase and documentation .
+Lead knowledgebase and documentation implementations team.
 Handled training and onboarding for new developers and content stakeholders.

 ***Prior to 2010***